osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 If you need to update the credentials that the interface uses for authentication, edit the configuration settings for the instance using PI Event Frames Interface Manager.

-1. From **Interface Selection**, select the applicable [!include[interface](../includes/product-short.md)] instance.
+1. From **Interface Selection**, <!-- TU: What exactly is this?
+A tab? --> select the applicable [!include[interface](../includes/product-short.md)] instance.

-1. From **Server Information**, update the credentials used to authenticate with PI Data server or PI Asset Framework.
+1. From **Server Information**, <!-- TU: What exactly is this?
+A tab? --> update the credentials used to authenticate with PI Data server or PI Asset Framework.

 1. Click **Save Settings**.